-In 1967, at the height of the Vietnam War, the Holt government agreed it would be a good idea if Australia's national soccer (football) team took part in a tournament in Vietnam to boost morale in some of the nations involved in the war.
+In 1967, at the height of the Vietnam War, the Holt government agreed it would be a good idea if Australia's national soccer (football) team took part in a tournament in Saigon, South Vietnam, to boost morale in some of the nations involved in the war.

-Australia set off for the Vietnam National Day Football Tournament in Saigon at the start of November 1967, and went on to win it undefeated.
+Australia was one of eight teams invited, along with South Korea, New Zealand, Malaysia, Hong Kong, Singapore and Thailand - all countries that supported South Vietnam.
+The Australians, led by coach Joe Vlatsis, set off for the Vietnam National Day Football Tournament at the start of November 1967 and went on to win it undefeated.

 In 2017, a 50-year reunion was held by Sydney Cricket Ground Trust to honour the team.
 These men have been recognised collectively for their pioneering achievement.
 Football historian, Roy Hay, has written extensively on the tour in his book, Football and War: Australia and Vietnam 1967–1972, A Missing Part of the National Narrative.

 - Unisex, regular fit

 - 100% combed cotton

 - Neck ribbing, side seamed, shoulder to shoulder tape, double needle hems, preshrunk to minimise shrinkage

 Size S M L XL 2XL 3XL W 47 52 56.5 61 64 68 L 71 75 78.5 82 83.5 85

 Body width/length (cm)